-Choosing a good bug-out area is one of the most crucial actions you can take if you’re going to take prepping seriously.
+Choosing a good bug-out area is one of the most crucial actions you can take if you take prepping seriously.

 If you live in a big city (or near one), it’s to your biggest advantage to distance yourself as much as feasible in a WTSHTF situation.
 A big group of people panicking and growing desperate for supplies is not something you need to worry about.

-People know that they need a bug-out location of some sort, but there are not sure how to start.
-They understand they should locate a spot to get away from the disturbance, but they aren’t certain of the details.
+People know they need a bug-out location of some sort, but they are not sure how to start.
+They understand they should locate a spot to escape the disturbance, but they aren’t certain of the details.

 Here are some things that you need in your bug-out location: